 I’m on the fence about this one.

-I feels like it doesn’t really know what it wants to be – A domestic thriller?
-Or a contemporary drama?
+It feels like it doesn’t know what it wants to be – a domestic thriller?
+A contemporary drama?

 It touches on a lot of heavy subjects – domestic abuse, the justice system, the morality of the death penalty, wrongful convictions, motherhood and family and guilt and self-preservation.
 But it lacks the depth and analysis of all of those things, so it feels shallow and gimmicky.
 And it’s missing the suspense and sinister atmosphere to be a thriller.
-Ultimately, it leaves a lot of these themes exposed, but not examined.
-And that felt unfinished to me.
+Ultimately, it leaves a lot of things exposed, but unexamined.

-For a story about a single mother who has to plan a murder to save her family from her abusive new husband, this was exceptionally slow and, and at times, straight up boring.
+For a story about a single mother who has to plan a murder in order to save her family from her abusive new husband, this was exceptionally slow and, at times, straight-up boring.

-The romance is, at times, cheesy, but overall, emotionally flat.
+The romance is cheesy at times but overall emotionally flat.
 I didn’t feel engaged in the “bliss” stage of their relationship, so when things started to go sideways, I didn’t have too much of an emotional reaction to it.
 Up to that point, I wasn’t anchored to the good parts.
-Nothing about this first part of the story was interesting to me.
-Not even Kristy’s job at the prison provided an exciting element.
+Nothing about the first part of the story was interesting to me, not even Kristy’s job at a max security prison provided an exciting element.

 I mean come on!
 Give me a yard brawl with a shiv or a cell smeared in shit.
 Anything!
 Ok, maybe not the shit…

 It took a lot of willpower for me to get over the 50% mark, but once I did, and adjusted my expectations for what kind of book this actually was, things got a bit better.
-As someone who has experience with abuse in a relationship, Lance’s behaviour rang true.
-The things that trigger the abuser, and the perspective of the abuser, felt honest.
+As someone who has experience with abuse in a relationship, Lance’s behaviour range true.
+The things that trigger the abuser and the perspective of the abuser felt honest.
 At times it made me uncomfortable, other times I was angry on Kristy’s behalf.
-But any time I thought “yeah I remember that pathetic bullshit”, meant Overton made the abuse true-to-life, so that gets extra points from me.
+But any time I thought “yeah I remember that pathetic bullshit,” it meant Overton made the abuse true-to-life, so that gets extra points from me.

 Where it starts to go off the rails is when you get to the question why doesn’t Kristy just leave?
-That’s a question we always ask women, and in reality the answers are vast and complicated, and sometimes make no sense to a person who is not experiencing the abuse first-hand and has a more rational outlook.
+That’s a question we always ask, and in reality, the answers are vast and complicated and sometimes make no sense to a person who is not experiencing the abuse first-hand and has a more rational outlook.
 But the process of working through those reasons, recognizing they are not good enough to stay, and getting away from the abuse is a gut-wrenching one that is, in my experience, personally transforming on a very deep level.
 It’s like coming out of being brainwashed.

 Overton’s answer to that question took the reality of the situation and turned it into something campy, something that lacked believability.
-She underplayed working through Kristy’s decision to get herself out of the situation, and over played Kristy’s guilt after she’d done what she needed to do.
-I really did nottttt like the direction Kristy’s character development took – there was no celebration of freedom, no confidence in her decision, no turnaround to being the fighter that she had been before.
+She underplayed working through Kristy’s decision to get herself out of the situation and overplayed Kristy’s guilt after she’d done what she needed to do.
+I really did not like the direction Kristy’s character development took – there was no celebration of freedom, no confidence in her decision, no turnaround to being the fighter that she had been before.
 This should have been a transformative event in Kristy’s life.

-Granted, I’ve never killed anyone…that you know of…but Kristy was just too much of a blubbering mess.
-There should have been a sense of satisfaction at witnessing Lance’s demise, for the reader as well.
+Granted, I’ve never killed anyone…that we know of…but Kristy was just too much of a blubbering mess.
+There should have been a sense of satisfaction at witnessing Lance’s demise.
+For the reader as well.
 If we’re already going off the rails of reality with this section of the book, might as well go all the way and leave Sad Sack Kristy behind.

 Again, it just felt like this novel didn’t know what it wanted to be – a soapy drama or something thrilling.

-Also, I do not believe for a second that there wasn’t a single person living under the same roof as Kristy, who didn’t notice something was wrong.
+Also, I do not believe for a second that there wasn’t a single person living under the same roof as Kristy who didn’t notice something was wrong.
 I’ve lived it – someone always thinks something is different.
 Someone also notices a bruise you thought you covered up.
-Someone always notices the weight you’ve lost and the change in your personality.
-It doesn’t mean they do anything about it, but there’s not a chance in hell her father and son – two men who have lived with Kristy her whole life, didn’t notice the difference in their favourite person.
+Someone always notices the weight you’ve lost or gained and the change in your personality.
+It doesn’t mean they do anything about it, but there’s not a chance in hell that her father and son – two men who have lived with Kristy her whole life – didn’t notice the difference in their favourite person.
 Or didn’t hear things that were suspect.

-There is an interesting contrast created by having a person who works in the prison system becoming a criminal herself, but ultimately that was a theme which wasn’t finessed throughout the story, and instead was knocked over the reader’s head with Kristy’s very blatant questions to her father: “I’m a murderer!
+There is an interesting contrast created by having a person who works in the prison system becoming a criminal herself, but ultimately that was a theme that wasn’t finessed throughout the story and instead was knocked over the reader’s head with Kristy’s very blatant questions to her father: “I’m a murderer!
 Aren’t you mad at me!?”

-Ultimately, this novel had potential but it lost itself and didn’t leave me impressed.
+This novel had potential but it lost itself and now I’m just like *fart noises*